abassoftware/ubisense-rtls/README.md

 Use Python 2.7

+## Server mode
 ```bash
 python ubisenseServer.py --url http://<server>:<port>/<endpoint-of-your-client>
 ```
 This will send JSON Post body to the endpoint.
+Function `complete_run` will send a pre-defined scenario of locations, with some random behavior.
+Function `random_run` will send a random location in every request.
+See function ```randomLocation``` Uncomment in python script as needed.

+## Single POST mode

 ```bash
 python ubisenseServer.py --url http://<server>:<port>/<endpoint-of-your-client> --location LOCATION1